PROBATE LAWYERS IN FORT LAUDERDALE, FL

 - Trust contest: This type of claim may allege problems with trust itself (i.e., the trust does not comply with state law or it contains ambiguous language).
 A trust contest can also allege that the person who created the trust lacked the mental capacity needed to do so or was the subject of undue influence.

 The Business Trial Group represents individuals who are challenging a trust or trustee.

 The Business Trial Group handles probate administration with no upfront or hourly fees.
-Our experienced probate attorneys are only paid from the estate, so our clients do not need to pay out of pocket or pay a retainer for a lawyer to handle administration.
+Our experienced probate attorneys are paid only from the estate, so our clients do not need to spend out of pocket or pay a retainer for a lawyer to handle administration.